Allisha Gray

-Allisha Gray (/æˈliːʃə/ a-LEE-shə; born January 12, 1995) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
+Allisha Gray (/ˈæliːʃə/ AL-lee-shə; born January 12, 1995) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
 She won a gold medal in women's 3x3 basketball at the 2020 Summer Olympics.

 She played college basketball for the North Carolina Tar Heels and South Carolina Gamecocks.
-After she was selected 4th overall by the Wings in the 2017 WNBA draft, Gray won the WNBA Rookie of the Year award.
+After she was selected 4th overall by the Dallas Wings in the 2017 WNBA draft, Gray won the WNBA Rookie of the Year award.